Steps Of Listening In Acting

 About Simon Blake

-Simon Blake has studied OVER 30000 – 40 000 acting exercises and studied over 8-10++ thousand acting students and professionals.
+Simon Blake has studied over 30000 – 40 000 acting exercises and studied over 8-10++ thousand acting students and professionals.
 Studying over 1000+ famous names in the industry learning techniques that are keys to unlocking their talents.

 “Meisner In and Out Exercise, which was later known as Doors and Activities give a basic building block to modern day acting” Simon Blake’s training includes every aspect of Acting Training.
+Simon Blake runs and operates the website EmotionalPreparation.com which teaches Actors how to add Emotion to their acting using improved acting techniques.

 Don’t Miss the Acting Lists !